A7 Ukulele Chord: Learn How to Play

 In their most basic structure, the chords consist of a trio.
 Trios are collections of notes, and they also deliver the overall formation and sound of the chord.

-For instance, a major trio is made up of a root note, a major third, and an accurate fifth.
+For instance, a major triad is made up of a root note, a major third, and an octave fifth.
 It’s the major 3rdrd in the major triad, providing the chord its main sound.

-The 7th chord comes based on the major trio.
+The 7th is based on the major triad.
 Anyway, apart from the three standard notes of the major trio, they use a flat 7th note played on top of the trio.
-It’s that note that provides 7th chords their powerful, distinctive sound.
+It’s that note that provides 7th chords with their powerful, distinctive sound.

 How to Play the A7 Chord on Ukulele